F5 AI Gateway Python SDK Quickstart

 Due to the CatClassifierParameters used in this example being a subclass of Parameters, it automatically has access to the common parameters of annotate, reject, and modify.

-Add the following to the process function before the return statement
+Add the following to the process function before the return statement, and include modified_prompt=prompt in the Result

 prompt.messages.append(